-With a love for tinkering around in design spaces, their passions include human-centered engineering design, community health, biomedical technology, and engineering ethics.
-They strive with intentionality to design engineering solutions to enhance healthcare accessibility for low-resource communities.
+With a love for tinkering around in design spaces, their passions include human-centered engineering design, biomedical technology, and ethical engineering.
+They strive with intentionality to design engineering solutions that put people and patient health as the top priority.

 Beyond their studies, Eliza has embraced creative freedom in the Berkeley Dance Community (BDC) with Main Stacks Dance Team and TrueLement and Filipino organizations at UC Berkeley with Pilipinx American Alliance (PAA) and Pilipinx Cultural Night (PCN).

-Header photo credit: Megan S. (2023)A portrait of Eliza at UC Berkeley, wearing Philippine-inspired accessories by Marharlika and BRWNGRLZ, along with a black Filipiniaña bolero top by Barong Warehouse.
+Header photo credit: Megan S. (April 2023)A portrait of Eliza at UC Berkeley, wearing Philippine-inspired accessories by Marharlika and BRWNGRLZ and the UC Berkeley graduation stole.

 Eliza had the privilege of being interviewed by the Fung Fellowship about their story, their journey as an engineering undergrad at UC Berkeley, and their time as a Fung Fellow!